JasperJackalope/techblog/README.md

 ## Contributions

 My cousin and coder Jack Baddle was great help with this project, providing me with starter code to felsh out the handlebars.
 Cameron Gibson also assisted with walking me through a few concepts.
-OwainIslam on GitHub also provided started code.
+OwainIslam on GitHub also provided started code (helpers and smoother JS routes for posting).

 ## Links